-BIRD Energy 2014
+BIRD Energy 2015

-BIRD Energy to invest $4 Million in Cooperative
+BIRD Energy to invest $5.1 Million in Cooperative

-The total value of the approved projects is $10.3 million in the areas of fuel cells, electric vehicles, energy efficiency and water-energy nexus
+The total value of the approved projects is $11.3 million in the areas of solar energy, energy efficiency/ smart grid, and wind energy

-The five approved projects are:
+The six approved projects are:

-Projects that qualify for BIRD Energy funding must include one U.S. and one Israeli company, or a company in one of the countries paired with a university or research institution in the other.
+Projects that qualify for BIRD Energy funding must include one U.S. and one Israeli company, or a company from one of the countries paired with a university or research institution from the other.
 The companies must present a project that involves innovation in the area of energy and is of mutual interest to both countries.

 About the BIRD Foundation (www.birdf.com)

 The BIRD (Binational Industrial Research and Development) Foundation works to encourage cooperation between Israeli and American companies in a wide range of technology sectors by providing funding and assistance in facilitating strategic partnerships for developing joint products or technologies.

 During its 38 years, the BIRD Foundation has invested in close to 900 projects, which have yielded direct and indirect revenues of about $10 billion.